 Option 3.
 Joint and Last Survivor Annuity.
 We make Annuity Payments during the lifetimes of the Annuitant and the joint Annuitant.
 Upon the death of one Annuitant, Annuity Payments to the Payee continue during the lifetime of the surviving joint Annuitant, at a level of 100%, 75% or 50% selected by the Owner when he or she chose this Annuity Payment option.
 Annuity Payments stop with the last payment that is due before the last surviving joint Annuitant's death.
 If both Annuitants die shortly after the Annuity Date, the Payee may receive less than your investment in the Contract.
+If we convert your joint Income Payments to Annuity Payments under this option, on the Annuity Date we will establish a "remaining value" equal to your Contract Value.
+Each Annuity Payment will reduce the remaining value by the dollar amount paid.
+Upon the death of the last surviving Annuitant, we will pay any remaining value to the named Beneficiary(ies).

 Option 4.
 Joint and Last Survivor Annuity with Payments Over 5, 10, 15 or 20 Years Guaranteed.
 We make Annuity Payments during the lifetimes of the Annuitant and the joint Annuitant.
 Upon the death of one Annuitant, Annuity Payments continue to the Payee during the lifetime of the surviving joint Annuitant at 100% of the amount that was paid when both Annuitants were alive.
 However, if both joint Annuitants die before the end of the selected guaranteed period, we continue to make Annuity Payments to the Payee for the rest of the guaranteed period.
 If the Payee and Annuitant were the same person, we make payments to the Owner.
-If the Payee, Annuitant and Owner were the same person, we make payments to the Beneficiary(ies).
-If the last surviving joint Annuitant dies after the selected guaranteed period ends, the last payment is the one that is due before the Annuitant's death.
+If the Payee, Annuitant and Owner were the same person, we make payments to the last surviving joint Annuitant dies after the selected guaranteed period ends, the last payment is the one that is due before the Annuitant's death.